MJKWoolnough/form/README.md

 type Errors []error
 ```

-Errors is a list of all form processing errors
+Errors is a list of errors that occured when processing a slice of processors

 #### func (Errors) Error